 Touch and animation are the foundation to amazing iOS experiences.
 Come learn how to masterfully blend touch and animation to build engaging user interfaces.
 This session will go over how to hand off UIView manipulation from touch to animation and how to best match gesture recognizers to animation types.
 You will also learn all the tricks to animating/touch-enabling UIScrollView subviews.

 If you were first exposed to Core Data using the demo apps in XCode then you are likely not taking advantage of some of the better features of Core Data.
 Also, if you were a SQL ninja and are frustrated that Core Data can't seem to do the simplest of tasks, you might be missing a few things.
-This talk will start by walking through Apple's current demo projects and pointing out places where Apple themselves say the code is bad (but who reads comments anyway).
-Then we will review a much better implementation that accomplishes the same task.
+We will start off by presenting a few patterns for accomplishing common tasks like background updating and efficient fetching.
 Then we will look at the sparsely documented Core Data Model editor and how to utilize Relationships, Fetched Properties, Fetch Requests, Configurations and the UserInfo dictionaries.
 We will also look at the various options that the Core Data Model editor presents and look at creating NSManageObject subclasses.
 After exploring what Apple provides, we will highlight how projects like mogenerator and Magical Record fill in the gaps for us.
-We will update our demo app to show how the code changes when we use these projects.
+We will update our demo app to show how the code changes when we add these to existing projects.

 If you're writing iOS apps these days you need to know how to work with web services.
 But where do you start?
 How do you mesh your web services with Core Data?
 "But I thought using Core Data in the background was hard!"
 What do you do when your API changes, or isn't finished?
 In this talk we'll see just how bad things can get if web service integration is not done well, and learn some tips for making web service integration easier.
 Come see why great web service integration will create a sustainable product for you, and a great experience for your users!